robotcodedev/robotcode/docs/03_reference/cli.md

 - `-P, --pythonpath PATH`

    Additional locations where to search test libraries and other extensions when they are imported. see `robot --pythonpath` option.

+- `-mi, --modifiers-ignore CODE`

+   Specifies the diagnostics codes to ignore.

 - `--help`